OpenEndpoints/xslt-library/README.md

 HTML to Excel conversion
 ------------------------
-If the `<convert-output-xml-to-excel>` is used, as specified above, then HTML is converted to Excel binary format.
-The format is chosen to be as similar to XHTML as possible.
-The syntax is as follows:
+If the `<convert-output-xml-to-excel>` is used, as specified above, then HTML is converted to Excel binary format:

-* HTML should contain `<table>` elements.
+* The input XML should be an HTML (or XHTML) document.
+* The processor looks for `<table>` elements within that HTML.
+Any elements outside of `<table>` are ignored.
 * These should contain `<tr>` elements and within them `<td>` (or `<th>`) elements.
-* Excel files differentiate between "text cells" and "number cells".
-The contents of the `<td>` are inspected to see if they look like a number, in which case an Excel "number cell" is produced, otherwise an Excel "text cell" is produced.
+* Although this isn't really obvious in Excel's UI, the Excel file format differentiates between "text cells" and "number cells".
+The contents of the `<td>` are inspected to see if they look like a number, in which case an Excel file "number cell" is produced, otherwise an Excel file "text cell" is produced.
-* The attribute `<convert-output-xml-to-excel input-decimal-separator="xxx">` affects how numbers in the input HTML document are parsed.
+* The attribute `<convert-output-xml-to-excel input-decimal-separator="xxx">` within `<convert-output-xml-to-excel>` affects how numbers in the input HTML document are parsed.
-  * "dot" (default).
+  * `dot` (default).
 Decimal separator is ".", thousand separator is ",".
-  * "comma".
+  * `comma`.
 Decimal separator is ",", thousand separator is ".".
-  * "magic".
+  * `magic`.
 Numbers may use either dot or comma as thousand or decimal separator, or the Swiss format 1'234.45.
 Heuristics are used to determine which system is in use.
 (This is useful in very broken input documents that use dot for some numbers and comma for others, within the same document.)
 The numbers must either have zero decimal (e.g. "1,024") or two decimal places (e.g. "12,34").
 Any other number of decimal places in the input data will lead to wrong results.
 * The number of decimal places in the `<td>` data are taken over the to Excel cell formatting.
 That is to say, `<td>12.20</td>` will produce an Excel number cell containing the value 12.2 with the Excel number format showing two decimal places, so will appear as 12.20 in the Excel file.
 * To force the cell to be an Excel text cell, even if the above algorithm would normally classify it as an Excel number cell, make the table cell with `<td excel-type="text">`.
 * The colspan attribute, e.g. `<td colspan="2">`, is respected.